30 Incredible Facts About the Olympics

 An olive branch wreath was given to winners of the Ancient Olympics events.

-Awarding the gold, silver and bronze medals started in the 1904 Olympics.
+Awarding the gold, silver, and bronze medals started in the 1904 Olympics.

-The 1904 St Louis, 1932/1984 LA and Atlanta 1996 games mean that the US has hosted the Olympics more than any other country.
+The 1904 St Louis, 1932/1984 LA, and Atlanta 1996 games mean that the US has hosted the Olympics more than any other country.

-London holds the record of being the only city to have hosted the event 3 times – 1908, 1948 and 2012.
+London is the only city to have hosted the event three times, in 1908, 1948, and 2012.

-In 1916, 1940 or 1944 there were no games due to the World Wars.
+In 1916, 1940, and 1944, there were no games due to the World Wars.

-Every 2 years the Olympic flame is lit at Greece’s Olympia before going to the host nation, being displayed around the country and then used at the opening ceremony to light the Olympic Cauldron.
+Every 2 years, the Olympic flame is lit at Greece’s Olympia before going to the host nation, being displayed around the country, and then used at the opening ceremony to light the Olympic Cauldron.

-The original games in 1896 held a race to commemorate a Greek soldier Pheidippides who ran 25 miles from Marathon to Athens to let them know of the Athenians success against a Persian invasion.
+The original games in 1896 held a race to commemorate a Greek soldier, Pheidippides, who ran 25 miles from Marathon to Athens to let them know of the Athenian’s success against a Persian invasion.

 Like Cricket, the 1900 games saw some random events.
 Croquet was also on the roster with France winning every medal.